 All express cruisers in class have a sofa below, but how many of them are this comfortable?

 A wethead to port has plenty of storage behind mirrored cabinets.
 Just ahead is the galley with the usual cast of appliances.
 I did notice that the counter space is quite large at 30" (76.2 cm) x 25" (63.5 cm).
-The stove comes equipped with sea rails to hold your pots and pans.
+The stove comes equipped with sea rails to hold one's pots and pans.
 This is an ABYC standard but all too many builders disregard this small touch.
 Three opening portlights vent fumes when cooking and add a lot of natural light to the already bright salon.

 Forward is a queen size island berth with portlights and an overhead hatch.
 Storage runs along both sides of the upper bulkheads.